Frequently Asked Questions:

-The purpose of OVR is to assist individuals with disabilities to get and keep a job that is consistent with each individual’s unique abilities, capabilities and informed choice.
+The purpose of OVR is to assist individuals with disabilities to get and keep a job that is consistent with everyone’s unique abilities, capabilities, and informed choice.

 Once you have been employed in your chosen job for 90 days, your counselor can close your case.
 If your situation changes, you may reapply to OVR.

 Depending on your individual needs, OVR may provide the following: